mheberger/delineator/README.md

 Note that the vector polygons in the input data have been digitized from pixels with an edge length of 0.000833°.
 Setting `SIMPLIFY_TOLERANCE` to about half of this size or higher will remove the jagged "staircase" appearance of the watershed boundary.

-You might also try setting `SIMPLIFY = False`, and simplify the watersheds with a different method.
+You might also try setting `SIMPLIFY = False` and using a different method.
 I highly recommend [mapshaper.org](https://mapshaper.org).

 ## Match Area

-In `config.py`, if you set `MATCH_AREAS = True`, the script will not snap your outlet point to the closest river reach.
+In `config.py`, if you set `MATCH_AREAS = True`, the script will not necessarily snap your outlet point to the closest river reach.
 Rather, it will search the neighborhood around the outlet point until it finds a river reach whose reported upstream area is a close match to your estimated watershed area.

-This feature might be useful when you are looking for large watersheds, but the script is outputting small watersheds.
+This feature can be useful when you are looking for large watersheds, but the script is outputting small watersheds.
 Sometimes, the script will find the watershed for a small tributary stream instead of the large river you are looking for.

-**Note: this feature is experimental, and can produce weird and unexpected results.** It does not work well for small watersheds, say below 1,000 km².
+**Note: this feature is experimental and can produce weird and unexpected results.** It does not work well for small watersheds, say below 1,000 km².

 Also, you can only use this feature where you have provided an estimated upstream watershed area in your outlets CSV file.

 If you have set `MATCH_AREAS = True`, you also need to provide a value for `AREA_MATCHING_THRESHOLD`.
 This value is a percentage.
 For example, enter 0.25 to specify that the upstream area of a river reach should be within 25% of your estimated area to be considered a match.

+# Contributing

+If you have any comments or suggestions, please let me know.
+If you find a bug, you can report an issue here on GitHub.
+Finally, this code is open source, so if you are motivated to make any modifications, additions, or bug fixes, you can fork the repository and then do a pull request on GitHub.